vuejs/apollo/packages/docs/guide/installation.md

 :::

-::: warning Pre-release Version
+::: warning Pre-release version
 Vue Apollo v5 is currently in pre-release.
-The `@next` tag installs the latest pre-release version.
+The `@next` tag installs the latest pre-release build.
 :::

 ## Step 2: Create an Apollo Client